medcl/csv2sql/README.md

-And also as you can see, in the first `convert_sql` joint, with the data sheet `fish_information`, the config `row_format` is a array, and have more than one SQL template, separated with `;` , which means you can generate multi SQL from one single data sheet, map one data row to multi mysql table, and then we can inset the data into different mysql tables.
+And also as you can see, in the first `convert_sql` joint, with the data sheet `fish_information`, the config `row_format` is a array, and have more than one SQL template, separated with `;` , which means you can generate multi SQL from one single data sheet, map one data row to multi mysql data records, and then we can inset the data into different mysql tables.

 The config `row_format` is a SQL template, and the config `column_name` is how your data sheet will be used in your template, like this template variable `<{is_homemade: }>`, it will looking for the data from column `is_homemade` which we have already configured in section `column_name`,